Matilda the Musical (film): Plot

-In a hospital, Mrs Wormwood gives birth to Matilda.
-Matilda grows into a sweet child who loves reading, despite the neglect of her parents.
+In a hospital, Mrs Wormwood gives birth to Matilda, who grows into a sweet child who loves reading, despite the neglect of her parents.
 The authorities discover that Matilda has not been properly schooled, and teacher Miss Jennifer Honey suggests Matilda be sent to Crunchem Hall.
-Angry about being fined for not sending his daughter to school, Mr Wormwood tells tyrannical headmistress, Miss Agatha Trunchbull, that Matilda is a horrible child.
+Angry about being fined for not sending his daughter to school, Mr Wormwood tells Crunchem Hall’s tyrannical headmistress, Miss Agatha Trunchbull, that Matilda is a horrible child.
 In retaliation, Matilda mixes green hair dye into his hair tonic.

 Arriving at school, Matilda and fellow new student Lavender are warned about the terrible way the students are treated.
 In Miss Honey's classroom, Matilda solves a complex mathematical equation on the board left there from a class for adults.
 An impressed Miss Honey asks Trunchbull to move Matilda to a class with older children, but Trunchbull refuses to let Matilda be an exception to the rules.
 At home, when Matilda criticises her father, he rips her library book apart; the next day, she retaliates by putting glue in his hat.

+The children explain Trunchbull's preferred method of punishment to be the Chokey, a spiked cupboard.
 During lunch, Trunchbull accuses Matilda of stealing a slice of her chocolate cake, but Bruce Bogtrotter accidentally reveals he is the culprit by belching.
-The children explain Trunchbull's preferred method of punishment to be the Chokey, a spiked cupboard.
 Trunchbull forces Bruce to eat the entire cake, saying he will be forgiven if he eats it all.
 Bruce succeeds, but Trunchbull goes against her word and takes him to Chokey anyways.
 Afterwards, Matilda's classmates sing about their hopes for the future.

 After school, Matilda tells a story to Mrs. Phelps about a pregnant acrobat and escapologist who are forced to perform a dangerous stunt by the acrobat's stepsister; she is horribly injured and dies after giving birth to a daughter.
 The escapologist doesn't blame the stepsister and asks her to help him raise his daughter, but she is cruel to the girl.
 When the escapologist discovers his daughter locked in the cellar, he comforts her before leaving to confront the stepsister, but never returns.